ODDSound/MTS-ESP/README.md

 ## IPC Support

 MTS-ESP supports inter-process communication, to allow for hosts which can run plug-ins in separate processes.
 If the process in which the master plug-in is running crashes, it will not have a chance to de-register itself and clear the flag in MTS-ESP that keeps track of whether a Master is instanced.
-For this case, a function is provided with which a master plug-in can re-initialize the MTS-ESP library to its default state, after which the it can attempt to register itself again.
+For this case, a function is provided with which a master plug-in can re-initialize the MTS-ESP library to its default state, after which it can attempt to register itself again.

 It is possible to disable IPC support by editing the config file in this repo, MTS-ESP.conf, and placing it at: